e-bondarev/CPProj/README.md

 ### Adding a new class

 1. Right-click any folder in your project and press "Create class"
-2. Choose a name for your class and hit Enter of press
+2. Choose a name for your class and hit Enter of press "Create"

+## Distant goals

+* Simplification